Purple Heroin: Everything You Need to Know About This Colorful Version of Heroin

 The effect does not end with physical, mental, and behavioral health deterioration but also impacts social life.
 A person with purple heroin addiction can suffer financial loss, unemployment, legal issues, and relationship problems.

-What are the Dangers of Using Purple Heroin?
+What Are the Dangers of Using Purple Heroin?

 Opioids are potent drugs that have caused thousands of deaths yearly in our country.
 These potent drugs include names like fentanyl and heroin.
 The users must be aware that today a drug like heroin is not purely heroin.
 Street drugs are being cut and laced with other deadly substances.
 Purple heroin is a type of heroin where drugs like Carfentanil are mixed.
 Carfentanil is 10,000 times more powerful than morphine.